Brane Embeddings in AdS_4 x CP^3: Discussion

-Thus far in our discussion, the branes were considered to be probes.
-It would be interesting to consider the back reaction of the $D4$-brane in the target space geometry.
-In this case, one also has to find fully localized brane solutions in $AdS \times CP$ backgrounds.
-A fully localized solution is also important to understand the back reaction effects of the embeddings considered.
-So far we considered a single $D4$-brane, whose backreaction on the near-horizon geometry can be neglected in the 't Hooft limit, allowing it to be treated as a probe hosting open strings.
-Thus, it is not possible to get insight about the dynamics of boundary versus bulk modes in the CFT coming from gravity fluctuations.
-Further, intersecting brane solutions in $AdS \times CP$ backgrounds could be constructed to get insights in to the spectrum of defect conformal field theory.
-It would be interesting to construct the defect CFT and understand the correlation functions along the lines of~\cite{Sethi:1997zz}-\cite{ooguri2}.
 Although we considered specific embeddings in the $AdS_4\times \C\cP^3$ background, it is possible to consider and classify other embeddings.
+In this context, it would be useful to explore the possible branes in the Penrose limits of $AdS_4\times \C\cP^3$~\cite{Nishioka:2008gz}.
+We expect that the structure of branes in the Penrose limit is quite rich with branes longitudinal or transverse to light-cone directions and also instantonic branes which can come from euclidean branes in AdS.
 The classification of embeddings can be done following the analysis in~\cite{Skenderis:2002vf}, using the number of intersection directions of Neumann and Dirichlet directions.
 Supersymmetry preserved by the brane configurations depends on the coordinate splitting.
-When they are sitting at arbitrary positions of the transverse space they preserve one quarter of supersymmetry, but they preserve twelve supercharges when located at the origin of the transverse space.
+When they are sitting at arbitrary positions of the transverse space they preserve one quarter of supersymmetry, but they preserve twelve supercharges when located at the origin of the transverse space. \\